 Smaller businesses and “mom and pop” operations may currently be giving you work, but that work is probably operating on a “one and done” schedule and has no defined budget for you.
 You need to find bigger clients that can provide you with steady work year-round.
 Focus on companies that make at least an annual $5M in revenue and query them about freelance work.
 Other steady pay clients might include medical/dental outfits as well as insurance, law and investment firms.

 What’s another great thing about big and steady clients?
 Besides providing you with a guaranteed sum of money every month, steady clients can also be asked for a raise.
 This is especially true if you’ve been working with a certain client for over a year and know his/her business quite well.
-Read this post on how to get a raise from your clients.

 Don’t just seek out big name clients that offer those glamorous freelance jobs you’ve been vying for your entire life.
 Such “sexy” clients are great to snag, if you can manage it, but they will also take more “courting” too.
 This means that your first payment won’t materialize for months.
 As a starting freelancer, you simply can’t afford to waste too much time and effort snagging sexy clients and spending endless hours making them happy.
 Instead, line up a few “bread and butter” clients who can ensure that your mortgage and electric bills are paid on time.
 Then, by all means, go after the big name clients.